 In the film’s scenes that require a deep diving brute, Jason Mamoa proves he has the potential to own a solo; let’s just hope his Aquaman has more density than his mostly broey persona witnessed here.
 Cyborg (Ray Fisher) has the most cool stuff to play with — this side of Batfleck — but he broods about his synthetic body, you sorta kinda feel sorry for him (not really), and then he slowly replaces Martian Manhunter.
 I like Vic as the thought-provoking recluse that still shows a mesh of his jazzy former star-athlete side, as read in David Walker’s all-too-brief comic book run.
 That Cyborg makes him a compelling, modern day replacement.
 Fingers crossed.

 Look, as much as this review could’ve have gone in the more social media-soaked direction of either: a.) being mad at people for hating the movie before it releases, or b.) being mad at Whedon for tweeking Snyder’s doom-and-gloom Universe for a lighter, more “Disnefied” one, I opted to be boring.
 I like this movie.
 I like Thor: Ragnarok.
-Hell, I like Thor: Ragnarok better than this.
-But despite all its red flags and critical hearsay, Snyder, Whedon, and scriptwriter unsung hero Chris Terrio‘s Justice League winds up a bloody fucking cool fan-pleasing experience.
+Hell, I like Thor: Ragnarok much more than this.
+But despite all its red flags and critical hearsay, Snyder, Whedon, and scriptwriter unsung hero Chris Terrio‘s Justice League winds up a cool, often fan-pleasing experience.
 Why must we choose?
 Why can’t we just like something?
 Why do you feel the need to suck the joy out of something that, hey, maybe some people might actually like?
 We don’t have to love it.
-Not everything has to be The Dark Knight, Avengers, or even Iron Man.
-Some geek films can be enjoyable without being great, and Justice League gives fans of the DCEU, fans of DC superheroes — and fans of superheroes in general — all something to enjoy.
-Is that too much to appreciate?
+Not everything has to be The Dark Knight, Avengers, or Iron Man.
+Some geek films can be enjoyable without being great.

 Warner Bros Motion Pictures’ Justice League is open everywhere good movies are shown.